 Should I transfer stocks into my TFSA?

 I don’t know if you have covered this anywhere in your blog but I’ve got a question about transferring shares from non-registered account to a TFSA account.
-I’m not sure I’ll have $5500 cash to invest into my TFSA as of January 2018 (as I have maxed out all my RRSP contribution room).
-I have shares in BNS, BMO, RY and others and I’m thinking of transferring $5500 worth of shares into my TFSA.
+I’m not sure I’ll have necessary cash saved to invest into my TFSA as of January 1 (as I have maxed out all my RRSP contribution room).
+I have shares in BNS, BMO, RY and others and I’m thinking of transferring $5,500 or more worth of shares into my TFSA.

 My questions are: